fecet/scroll/hyprscroller/README.md

 any matching window rule) so the layout returns to the normal proportions.
 Possible arguments are the same as `column_default_width`.
 Default is `one`.

+### `single_row_height`

+Height to use when a column has exactly one window (i.e. when working in `column` mode and a column becomes/sits single-window).
+This lets that lone window take a different size (commonly `one` for full height).
+When a second window is added to the column, hyprscroller automatically resets both windows to their default heights (as defined by `window_default_height` or any matching window rule).
+Possible arguments are the same as `window_default_height`.
+Default is `one`.

 ### `window_default_height`

-Determines the default height of a new window.
-This is useful if you are using a monitor in portrait mode and *column* mode.
+Determines the default height of a new window, and is applied only in `column` mode.
+This is useful if you are using a monitor in portrait mode and prefer stacking windows vertically.
 Possible arguments are: `oneeighth`, `onesixth`, `onefourth`, `onethird`, `threeeighths`, `onehalf`, `fiveeighths`, `twothirds`, `threequarters`, `fivesixths`, `seveneighths`, `one` (default).